 While it is also often assumed that waterfall project management is best suited to a Gantt chart, while Agile project managers prefer to use Kanban boards, you can use both – as we explain in this article:

-Whichever PM methodology you use, this bird’s eye view can be critical for gaining and keeping the buy-in of your key stakeholders throughout the life of the project.
+Whichever PM methodology you use, this bird’s eye view can be critical for gaining and keeping your key stakeholders’ buy-in throughout the project’s life.

-By implementing task dependencies on your Gantt charts, you and your project teams are able to plan and delegate tasks more transparently, and more easily share that information between multiple teams when needed, thereby making planning more coherent, and avoiding any errors by structuring key activities in the right order.
+By implementing task dependencies on your Gantt charts, you and your project teams can plan and delegate tasks more transparently and more easily share that information between multiple teams when needed.
+This makes planning more coherent and avoids any errors by structuring key activities in the right order.

 This enables you to calculate the time required for the project more accurately, avoid any possible scheduling conflicts, and reduce the chances of serious delays occurring.

 Consider using a Gantt chart maker to automate such calculations.

 When delays do occur, understanding the task dependencies of your project can save it from failure.